Table of Contents [expand]

 VACUUM

-With carefully managed autovacuum settings, manual vacuuming is rarely necessary, but it’s important to understand how it works.
+With carefully managed autovacuum settings, manual vacuuming is rarely necessary, but understanding these options helps when you must intervene.